Duke University Hospital FG Nutrition and Dietetics Program

 the 38 credits required for the Master of Science in Biomedical Sciences degree to include all required courses, clinical and nutrition experiential

 learning requirements.
-Candidates must apply to graduate program through ACES in keeping with the instructions and deadlines announced by the
+Candidates must apply to the graduate program through ACES in keeping with the instructions and deadlines announced by the

 Office of the Registrar in the School of Medicine.
 Failure to do so may delay conferral of the degree and issuance of the diploma, even if all degree